Joelius300/dviz_hslu/REPORT.md

 ### Questions

-- how detailed should the data analysis/exploration part be?
+- how detailed should the data analysis/exploration part be? only the most important parts!

 ## Motivation